-Runic inscriptions were the alphabet of the Vikings.
-The runic alphabet is called futhark after its first six characters in the younger runic alphabet.
-Most of the inscriptions were probably made on wood that has since rotted, but the runestones still stand and tell of bygone times and the adventures of the vikings and today, over a 1000 years later, you can still read the stories from back then.
+Runic inscriptions were the written language of the Vikings.
+The runic alphabet, known as the Futhark, takes its name from the first six characters of the younger runic alphabet.
+Most inscriptions were probably carved on wood that has since decayed, but the runestones remain, standing as timeless storytellers of the Vikings lives and adventures.
+More than a thousand years later, we can still read their words and glimpse into their world.

 The younger runic alphabet (futhark) was introduced in Scandinavia in the 700’s – displayed below.